KZMFullStack4/NodeApp/README.md

 ## NodeApp
-This is veryuseful sequilize , postgres , express node js applications to begineers
+This is very useful sequilize , postgres , express node js applications to begineers